 To some, they are ugly scavengers.
 To others, these incredible animals are a myth, a snarling monster in a Disney movie, a grave robber, or a laughing carnivore.

 Popular culture has told us to dislike striped hyena.
-But look a little closer because these animals are one of the world’s most useful species.
-And read on as we explore the mystery and reality behind the misunderstood legend.
+But look a little closer because these African animals are one of the world’s most useful species.

 Spotted hyena are widespread across sub-Saharan Africa.
 They are larger and the most commonly encountered hyena on an African safari.
 It is this species that has the distinctive laughing call.

 Brown hyena are incredibly rare, with just a few isolated populations across southern Africa.
 Spotting one of these would be the top of almost any safari connoisseur’s list.

 Striped hyena are the smallest of the hyena species and are very different from their cousins.
 We will find out why through the facts below.

 These incredible animals used to be widespread, especially across the Middle East.
 Early Hebrew versions of the Bible mention them.

 These are referred to as zevoa or tzebua.
 Literally translated, this means “howling creature.”

 Even in the Bible, these animals didn’t receive any credit.
 In Ecclesiasticus 13:18, the Bible suggests that they are powerful yet cowardly.